 The characteristics of flourishing tend to be innovative, non-repetitive, highly flexible, and dynamically stable.
 Research suggests that fewer than 20% of USA adults flourish (where flourishing is associated with attitudes that are open and invite all possibilities, rather than the rigidity of limits (derived from fear).

 What distinguishes flourishing individuals from vulnerable individuals?
 Flourishing individuals maintain positive attitudes (feeling upbeat, grateful, appreciative, liking).
 Vulnerable individuals maintain negative attitudes (feeling hypercritical, irritable, condescending, disliking).

 Positivity of attitude widens our scope of attention (perspective), broadens behavioral repertoires, increases intuition, increases creative performance.
 The texture of a person’s feelings can be represented by a positivity ratio, the ratio of pleasant to unpleasant sentiments.
 A positivity emphasis equips us with an adaptive bias to approach and explore novel objects, people or situations.
 This emphasis must be appropriate and genuine, and meaningfully grounded in the reality of current circumstances.

-To overcome the ever-present toxicity effect of a stronger negativity emphasis, positive sentiments need to outnumber the negative by a high ratio, optimally five times the number of negative effects.
-The dividing line between flourishing and vulnerability is three times the negative, because the impact of negative feelings is stronger.
+To overcome the ever-present toxicity effect of a stronger negativity emphasis on fearful restrictions, positive sentiments must outnumber the negative by many times the number of negative effects.
+The dividing line between flourishing and vulnerability is a multiple of the negatives, because the impact of negative feelings is stronger.